City identifies 2 officers, 1 paramedic killed in Burnsville, Minnesota; suspect also dead

 READ MORE: Five Minnesota policeman gunned down in line of duty since 2015

-At Hennepin Healthcare in downtown Minneapolis, police and first responders from multiple cities were gathered to show support.
-Injured officers are often taken to Hennepin Healthcare due to its status as a level-one trauma center.
-Around 12:45 p.m., a procession began to escort the decedents from the hospital to the medical examiner's office.
+At Hennepin Healthcare in downtown Minneapolis, police and first responders from multiple cities gathered to show support Sunday afternoon.
+Injured officers are often taken to the hospital due to its status as a level-one trauma center.

 RELATED: Hundreds line Twin Cities streets to honor 3 Burnsville first responders killed in line of duty